Somer Bishop, PhD

 Clinical Research Coordinator

 China is a Clinical Research Coordinator with the Bishop Lab.
 Her interest in working with children with Autism Spectrum Disorder (ASD) began during her studies at Pitzer College where she helped lead a social skills group at the Claremont Autism Center.
 After graduating with a degree in Psychology and Economics, she moved back to the Bay Area to work at the UC Davis MIND Institute assisting with studies that examined language development in children with ASD, Fragile X syndrome and Down syndrome.
 In the Bishop Lab, China helped build and now manages the REDCap database.
 She also helps with assessment and treatment for children at the clinic.
-In the future, China plans to apply for a PhD program in Clinical Psychology.
+In the future, China plans to apply for a PhD program in Clinical Psychology to advance research on evidence-based interventions.

 Cecily Van Remortel